Eye Research Association Names

-Mohan earned a bachelor of science degree in chemistry, zoology and botany, a master’s degree in synthetic organic and medicinal chemistry, and a doctoral degree in medicinal chemistry at Lucknow University in India.
-He undertook postdoctoral training at Case University, Cleveland, Ohio (1993-1995), Cole Eye Institute, Cleveland Clinic, Cleveland, Ohio (1995-1998) and University of Washington, Seattle, Washington (1998-2001).
+Mohan earned a bachelor of science degree in chemistry, zoology and botany, a master’s degree in organic chemistry, and a doctoral degree in medicinal chemistry at Lucknow University in India.

 Return to News and Events home